digitalfondue/lavagna/ROADMAP.md

 This is a high level roadmap.
 Lavagna has currently:

- - a stable 1.0.x branch where small fixes and features will be added
+ - a stable 1.0.x branch where small fixes and features will be added.
+Some of the work done in the 1.1 branch will be backported.
  - the current master (1.1) where the big features are developed

-## Expected for 1.0.3
+## Expected for 1.0.3 (~september 2015)

- - iCalendar feed support
+ - iCalendar feed support [merged, still WIP]
- - update to spring 4.2.x
+ - update to spring 4.2.x  [done]
- - switch connection pool to hikaricp (simplify configuration)
+ - switch connection pool to hikaricp (simplify configuration)  [done]
- - use the browser locale for showing the correct first day of the week in the calendar (sunday or monday)
+ - use the browser locale for showing the correct first day of the week in the calendar (sunday or monday)  [done]

 ## Expected for 1.1

  - client side refactoring, porting to angular 1.4.x
+ - decent i18n
  - improve the UI/UX
  - enable Content-Security-Policy
  - switch the authentication manager to spring-security or apache shiro